 - Further Reading

-As with other Asset Intelligence Reports, the purpose of this guide is to serve as a primer on Ultrasonic Testing.
+As with other Asset Intelligence Reports, this document is not intended to serve as a comprehensive guide, but rather an introductory primer on ultrasonic testing.
 Since the information is provided in a condensed format, we recommend printing and laminating copies that can be referenced by you and your co-workers at your convenience.

-Login or register below to download this free report on Ultrasonic Testing.
+Login or register below to download this free primer on Ultrasonic Testing.